 Read our funeral shipping page for more information.

 If you do travel regularly for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
-This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence in Massachusetts.
+This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence in California.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.

 Can I donate my body to science in California?